sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 docker run ubuntu-sleeper 10

-## In Kubernetes Pod
+In Kubernetes Pod:
 Anything appended to the command goes to the args property in K8

-## for example
+for example:

 docker run --name ubuntu-sleeper ubuntu-sleeper 10

-entrypoiit for dockerfile is sleep
+entrypoint for dockerfile is sleep
 CMD in Dockerfile == ARGS in Kubernetes

-to overwrite ENTRPOINT will be command in Kubernetes
+to overwrite ENTRYPOINT will be command in Kubernetes

 apiVersion: v1
 kind: Pod